casdil/casdil/README.md

 # Hi!

-Im Yasin Avşar, a new developer.
-I want to be a professional in operating system development and make my own operating system.
+## Im Yasin Avşar, a new developer.
+I want to be a senior developer.

 - Living in Bursa, Turkey 🗺️
 - Currently a student 👨‍🏫